haneefmubarak/snippets/README.md

 logfile named after your username in a contributors folder (don't do this, I will).
 Should any snippet(s) containing your contributions graduate, I'll copy the relevant logs to the new project/repo.

-In terms of commit style, commit one set of self-relevant changes to one file at a time, unless doing so will break something.
+~~In terms of commit style, commit one set of self-relevant changes to one file at a time, unless doing so will break something.
 Write a commit message along the lines of "blah blah blah in file x" (the "in file x" part is mandatory).
-If you must (as outlined above) commit multiple files, write the names of the files (with spaces for separators) in the summary, and write a commit message as outlined above in the extended description (leave an empty line between each file's message).
+If you must (as outlined above) commit multiple files, write the names of the files (with spaces for separators) in the summary, and write a commit message as outlined above in the extended description (leave an empty line between each file's message).~~

+**Have a look at haneefmubarak/sfDB2 for a good idea of what to do.**